thenickcox/gulp-frontend-scaffold/README.md

 - For development: `gulp dev` then navigate to `http://localhost:3000` (or IP address).
 - For deploy: `gulp build`

-This concatinates and minifies all CoffeeScripts and SASS and moves the project into 'dist' for production deploy.
+This concatinates and minifies all CoffeeScript, Stylus, and Jade and moves the project into 'dist' for production deploy.

 Bower
 -----